Genivia/RE-flex/doc/index.md

 Boost.Regex is a powerful library.
 The RE/flex regex API enhances this library with operations to match, search, scan, and split data from a given input.
-The input can be a file, a string, or a stream.
+The input may be a file, a string, or a stream.
 Files that are UTF-8/16/32-encoded are automatically decoded.
 Further, streams can be of unlimited length because internal buffering is used by the RE/flex regex API enhancements to efficiently apply Boost.Regex pattern matching to streaming data.
 This enhancement permits